 Inclusive innovation seeks to provide sustainable solutions to those who would otherwise remain excluded from access to offers as a result of their physical, mental, social, economic, or environmental context.
 As an activity and business model, it reconciles the goals of commercial viability with sustainable social development.

-This short online how-to guide shows some examples of Inclusive Innovation processes, and provides methods, tools and practical tips for successful implementation.
-It is based on the work on inclusive innovation developed by Dialogik, De Monfort University and the Siemens Accesibility Center in the context of the LIV_IN project and has been enriched with additional resources from the RRI Toolkit.
+This short online how-to guide is based on the work on inclusive innovation developed by Dialogik, De Monfort University and the Siemens Accesibility Center in the context of the LIV_IN project and has been enriched with additional resources from the RRI Toolkit.

 Bringing Inclusive Innovation to life: best practice examples

 DMU case study: Inclusive Innovation with low-income families

 An experience by De Monfort University with families from Leicester co-creating future home technologies through a “design thinking” approach with evaluation from cutting edge innovators

 An innovative research-based science exhibition and community activities developed by the Experimentarium science center, which serves as model demonstrating how science centres can involve socio-economically less advantaged families, as well as more privileged families, in co-creating user-driven health changes.

 Movao is a community platform where amputees and their relatives and friends can connect locally and globally with like-minded people about similar interests and challenges.
 The platform is the result of a series of co-creation workshops with prosthetics users organized by Ottobock in the context of the Living Innovation project